pachterlab/gget/docs/src/elm.md

 `-u` `--uniprot`
 Search using Uniprot ID instead of amino acid sequence
 Python: `uniprot=True` turns on search using Uniprot ID (default: False).

+`-csv` `--csv`
+Command-line only.
+Returns results in CSV format.
+Python: Use `json=True` to return output in JSON format.

 ### Example